-- Remarketing/interest rate/basis risk is the risk that arises when variable interest rates on a derivative and associated bond are based on different indexes.
+Remarketing/interest rate/basis risk is the risk that arises when variable interest rates on a derivative and associated bond are based on different indexes.
 The Authority is subject to remarketing/interest rate/basis risk as the interest index on the variable rate arm of the swaps is based on the SIFMA Municipal Swap Index (Series A Bonds) or 1M LIBOR (Taxable Series B Bonds), as previously discussed, and the variable interest rate on the New Arena Bonds is based on a trading spread to the index based on current market conditions as determined by the remarketing agent.
-Although expected to correlate over the long-term, the short-term relationships between the SIFMA Municipal Swap Index and the weekly tax-exempt rate, and the 1M LIBOR and the weekly taxable rate may vary.
+Although expected to correlate over the long-term, the short-term relationships between the

+SIFMA Municipal Swap Index and the weekly tax-exempt rate, and the 1M LIBOR and the weekly taxable rate may vary.
 The variance could adversely affect the Authority's calculated payments, and synthetic interest rates may not be realized.
-This risk has been minimized, however, because the swap indexes are directly related to the markets for the bonds and the variance over the long-term is expected to be minimal. - Termination risk is the risk that the swaps will end before the final maturity of the New Arena Bonds.
+This risk has been minimized, however, because the swap indexes are directly related to the markets for the bonds and the variance over the long-term is expected to be minimal.
+As of June 30,2023, LIBOR will be discontinued and the Authority will be changing to Secured Overnight Financing Rate (SOFR) for the Series A Bonds.

+- Termination risk is the risk that the swaps will end before the final maturity of the New Arena Bonds.
 The stated terms of the swaps are equal to the terms of the bonds.
 There are instances, however, when the swaps could be terminated earlier.
 The swaps use the International Swaps and Derivatives Association Master Agreement, which includes standard termination events, such as rating downgrades, covenant violations, bankruptcy, or swap payment default by either the Authority or the counterparty.
 The Authority or the counterparty may terminate the swaps if the other party fails to perform under the terms of the contract.
 Additional termination events include provisions such as if the underlying bonds were converted to fixed rate, if the indenture or Commonwealth lease is amended or supplemented in a manner that adversely affects the counterparty without the counterparty's prior approval, or in the event of a natural or man-made disaster, armed conflict, act of terrorism, riot, etc., that may occur beyond the control of the parties and would prevent a party from performing under the terms of the contract.
-If the swaps are terminated, the variable-rate bonds would no longer carry a synthetic fixed interest rate.

-Rollover risk is the risk that a derivative associated with the Authority's debt does not extend to the maturity of that debt.
+If the swaps are terminated, the variablerate bonds would no longer carry a synthetic fixed interest rate. - Rollover risk is the risk that a derivative associated with the Authority's debt does not extend to the maturity of that debt.
 When the derivative terminates, the associated debt will no longer have the benefit of the derivative.
 The Authority is not exposed to rollover risk as the swap agreements terminate on the same day the last payment is due on the respective bonds.